NJSchulz/esx_kickstart/README.md

-# ESX-Kickstart
+# ESX Multi-host Kickstart script with Menu
-Kickstart script including a menu system
+This kickstart script presents a menu of different hosts and then installs a particular host personality based on the menu selection.